javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-create-advanced/article.md

     }
     ```

-Another difference is when they are actualy created by the JavaScript engine.
+The more subtle difference is when they are actualy created by the JavaScript engine.

 **Function Expressions are created when the execution reaches them and are usable since then.**